 Doune Castle features as Castle Leoch, the Mackenzie family home, in the first season of Outlander.
 Both exteriors and interiors of the castle were used for a number of scenes and a small village was built outside the front entrance of the castle to appear in the show.

-It’s worth noting that their is a Clan MacKenzie in real life, and their family home is at Castle Leod.
+There is also a Clan MacKenzie in real life, and their family home is at Castle Leod.
 This is found about 14 miles north west of Inverness.
 Whilst it served as the inspiration to Castle Leoch in the Outlander novels, it was not chosen as a filming location.
 However, many fans still wish to visit Castle Leod.
 You can see more about Castle Leod in my section on related Outlander locations further on in this guide.

 Doune Castle is no stranger to the silver screen.
 Before Outlander, it was well known as the filming location of the Monty Python and the Holy Grail.
 The TV show Game of Thrones also shot early scenes here, with the castle standing in for Winterfell.

 Doune Castle is open for visitors, and you can learn about both the Outlander and Monty Python filming when you visit.
-It’s operated by Historic Scotland, and there’s a fee to visit.
-It’s free for Historic Scotland members and English Heritage members.
+It’s operated by Historic Environment Scotland, and there’s an entry fee, which at the time of writing is £10 for an adult ticket booked online.
+It’s free to enter if you’re a Historic Scotland member.
+English Heritage members get half-price entry in their first year of membership, and free entry from the second year onwards.

 Doune Castle is a popular attraction in Scotland, and is included on a number of tours from Edinburgh, including this group tour.
 You can also visit it on a tour from Glasgow like this.